2025 Guide to Christmas at Hersheypark

 We arrived around dusk, checked into our hotel and started our way to the park.

-Our plan was to explore Hershey Chocolate World and then we had tickets from Hershey Sweet Light on the trolley.
+Our plan was to explore Hershey Chocolate World and then we had tickets for Hershey Sweet Light on the trolley.
 The trolley takes you through a guided tour of miles of holiday lights.

 You can drive this yourself but we opted for the tickets so we could relax and enjoy the lights.
 It is spectacular!!